 Junior cash ISA

-There’s a wide range of cash junior ISAs available from banks and building societies offering decent interest rates – either fixed or variable.
+There’s a wide range of cash junior ISAs available from banks and building societies offering either fixed or variable interest rates.
 (We don’t currently offer these at MoneySuperMarket)

 There are two types of JISA to choose from depending on your attitude to risk.
 You can choose either or a combination of both.

-There’s a wide range of cash junior ISAs available from banks and building societies offering decent interest rates – either fixed or variable.
+There’s a wide range of cash junior ISAs available from banks and building societies offering either fixed or variable interest rates.
 (We don’t currently offer these at MoneySuperMarket)

 With a stocks and shares JISA the money is invested in stock markets.
 You have the potential to earn a decent rate of return on your cash over time.
 But returns are not guaranteed and there is risk to capital if markets fall in value

-If you opt for a Junior stocks and shares ISA, you can choose to invest in a range of different assets (similar to a standard equity ISA).
+If you opt for a Junior stocks and shares ISA, you can choose to invest in a range of different assets.
 You can either invest in a ready-made JISA, where these assets are selected for you by the ISA provider, or you can opt for a self-select JISA, where you can choose the investments yourself.

 Investment types to consider include: